 Prior 14 C-based studies of GDGTs have primarily focused on the isoprenoid compounds in marine waters and sediments (Pearson et al., 2001; Smittenberg et al., 2004; Ingalls et al., 2006; Mollenhauer et al., 2007, 2008; Shah et al., 2008).
-The only reported investigation of branched GDGT 14 C characteristics in lake sediments (Birkholz et al., 2013) yielded $\Delta^{14}C$ values that were lower than those of the depositional age of the sediment, although the causes of this pre-aged signal was not established.
-In soils, however, the 14 C signature of GDGTs has not yet been reported.
-Thus, we presently lack crucial information concerning the production and cycling of this distinctive group of microbial lipids in the context of soil C cycling, as well as the implications for their use as molecular tracers and proxies.
+The only reported investigation of branched GDGT 14 C characteristics in lake sediments (Birkholz et al., 2013) yielded Δ^{14} C values than expected based on the depositional age of the sediment, that were lower than those of the depositional age of the sediment, https://doi.org/10.5194/bg-2020-308 Preprint.
+Discussion started: 26 August 2020 although the causes of this pre-aged signal was not established.
+Although soils are considered a major source of brGDGTs to aquatic systems, the 14C signatures of brGDGTs in soils has not been determined.
+Thus, we presently lack crucial information concerning both the production and cycling of this distinctive group of microbial lipids in the context of soil C cycling, as well as the implications for their uses as molecular tracers and proxies.